dermotkel/main_project/README.md

 The four ratio variables outlined above are the depedent variables in this study (also called outcome variables).
 These are the variables that we expect may be affected or changed by the indepdent variables (Laerd statistics, n.d.).

 ### 1.3 Research Questions and Hypotheses

+In this section we will lay out some research questions.
+These will be the focus of the srudy.
+We will answer each one in the Results chapter of this study.

-1. Are the three flower types normally distributed across all depdent variables?
+1. Are the three species normally distributed across all dependent variables?

-2. What is the difference in Sepal length/width and petal length/width between the three flower types?
+2. Is there a significant difference between the the three species in terms of petal length, petal width, sepal length and sepal width ?

-3. Is there a postive correlation between Sepal Length and Petal Length?
+3. Is there a postive correlation between sepal length and petal length?

-We shall also make some hypotheses.
-A hypothese is simply an 'educated quess' we make at the beginning of a study on what we expect to find. http://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/
+We shall also make some hypotheses about the Iris Dataset.
+A hypothesis is simply an 'educated quess' we make at the beginning of a study on what we expect to find (Statistics How To, n.d.).

-A good way of making a hypothese is by visually inspecting the data and making predictions.
-Firstly, it is important to find out the differences between a Sepal and a Petal.
-The Sepal is on the outside and the petal is on the inside, closer to the centre of the flower.
+A effective way of making a hypothesis is by visually inspecting the data and making predictions.
+Firstly, it is important to find out the differences between a sepal and a petal.
+The sepal is on the outside and the petal is on the inside, closer to the centre of the flower.
 The below sideview of an Iris shows the difference clearly.

 ![SepalPetal](https://raw.githubusercontent.com/ritchieng/machine-learning-dataschool/master/images/03_iris.png "Sepal and Petal")

 ![irisflowers](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Machine+Learning+R/iris-machinelearning.png "Iris Flowers")

 The above picture is not perfect, of course, as they are not all taken from the same distance/postion.
 It is therefore, difficult to judge differences in size.
-However, we can make the following observations: The petals on the Setosa appear to be significantly smaller than the other flowers.
-The Sepals appear to be of a similar length across all of the flower.
+However, we can make the following observations: The petals on the Setosa appear to be significantly smaller than the other species.
+The sepals appear to be of a similar length for each of the species.

 The hypotheses are as follows:

-4. The petal width and petal length of the Setosa is significantly smaller that the other flowers.
+4. The petal width and petal length of the Setosa are significantly smaller than the other species.

-5. The sepal length of all flowers is similar.
+5. The sepal length of all species is similar.

+In the next chapter, we will examine the distribution of each flower species across each of the four dependent variables.
+In chapter three we will examine differences between the Iris Species.
+In chapter four, we will look for correlation in the Iris dataset.
+Finally, in chapter five, we will present our results.

+The Python code used in this study is available in the project.py file in this repository.
+Start at the beginning of the file.
+The relevant code is grouped under the corresponding chapter heading.

-## Distribution of the Data
+## 2. Distribution of the Data

 The normal distribution is an important concept in data analysis.
 A histogram representing a normal distribution will have a similar mean and median.
 It will also be symmetrical.
 A normal distribution should look like a bell-curve: